Bees History, Family Crest & Coats of Arms

 Early Origins of the Bees family

-Another 400 words (29 lines of text) covering the years 1305 and 1756 are included under the topic Early Bees History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bees research.
+Another 173 words (12 lines of text) covering the years 1305 and 1756 are included under the topic Early Bees History in all our PDF Extended History products and printed products wherever possible.

 Bees Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bees are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Bees include: Bee, Bea, Bie, Bees and others.